Can I Take My Dog Camping?

-Ask your dog if she’s ready for a camping adventure, and we bet you’ll receive an exuberant reply.
-Dogs enjoy romping in the great outdoors and your canine companion would love to be included in your next camping trip.
+Dogs enjoy the great outdoors, and your canine companion would love to be included in your next camping trip.
 However, before packing your bags and hitting the trails, ensure you and your pooch are prepared for whatever nature has in store.

 Visit your veterinarian

 Clear your pup for strenuous hiking by asking your AAHA-accredited veterinarian to perform a thorough physical exam.
-The veterinarian will check your dog’s health and ensure she is current on the vaccinations and preventive medications needed for camping, including heartworm, flea, and tick prevention.
+The veterinarian will check your dog’s health and ensure they are current on the vaccinations and preventive medications needed for camping, including heartworm, flea, and tick prevention.
 Heartworm disease has been diagnosed in all 50 states and tick-borne diseases are on the rise.
 Plus, you don’t want your dog carrying any creepy-crawly hitchhikers into your sleeping bag.
 In addition to preventive products, pack enough of your pet’s medications to ensure you don’t run out far from home.
-Also consider asking your veterinarian to microchip your pet so she is permanently identified in case you are separated.
+Also consider asking your veterinarian to microchip your pet so they are permanently identified in case you are separated.

 Pack canine necessities